TyberiusPrime/nixR/README.md

  - the flake exports a date-named function e.g. 2022-04-27 (bioconductor 3.15 release),
    which when called with a list of strings with required R packages, will give you a derivation building R with those packages included.
+ - ther's also a date-named + '_nixpkgs' function e.g. '2022-11-02_nixpkgs' (bioconductor 3.16)
+ - which takes a list of r package names, and an imported nixpkgs, allowing you to use a different nixpkgs 'below' R and it's packages.
+This is for example necessary when using rpy2 to have matching glibc version

 ## Example
 ```